Residential Maintenance Program

-- Inspect fan motor and fan blades for wear and damage—on older models lubricate as needed.
+- Inspect fan motor and fan blades for wear and damage, on older models

-- Inspect control box, associated controls/accessories, wiring and connections.
-Controls may include contactors, relays, circuit boards, capacitors, sump heat and other accessories.
+- Inspect the control box, associated controls/accessories, wiring and connections.
+Controls may include contactors, relays, circuit boards, capacitors, sump heat, and other accessories.
 All control box and electrical parts should be checked for wear or damage.